 Do they own your data?
 Unwrap.ai Privacy Policy Reviewed.

-Policy Last Updated: December 3, 2023 (Reviewed 2025)
+Policy Last Updated: December 3, 2023 (Reviewed 2026)

 Entity: Painted Cave, Inc. (dba Unwrap.ai)

-π Enterprise-Readiness Score: 2.5 / 10
+π Enterprise-Readiness Score: Low

-Category | Verdict | Notes |
+| Category | Verdict | Notes |

-Model Training Disclosure | β Opt-out (unverifiable) | Vendor says (optional) opt-out via MSA; no public training policy or docs.
+| Model Training Disclosure | β Opt-out (unverifiable) | Vendor says (optional) opt-out via MSA; no public training policy or docs.
 Request clause text + policy. |

-Third-Party Sharing Clarity | β Opt-out | Vendor says subprocessors + BAAs are in the MSA; no public subprocessors list.
+| Third-Party Sharing Clarity | β Opt-out | Vendor says subprocessors + BAAs are in the MSA; no public subprocessors list.
 Access not given. |

-Compliance Certifications | β οΈ Claimed (unverified) | Vendor claims SOC 2, GDPR, and consent management.
-No artifacts shared.
-No accessible location to request SOC 2 Type II report, HIPAA evidence, GDPR DPA. |
+| Compliance Certifications | β οΈ Claimed (unverified) | Vendor claims SOC 2, GDPR, and consent management.
+Soc 2 Type II shared with us for review, but not accessible publicaly.
+No requestable area to get HIPAA evidence, GDPR and DPA. |

-Data Residency/Control | β Partial | US & no details on region pinning, VPC/private deployment.
+| Data Residency/Control | β Partial | US & no details on region pinning, VPC/private deployment.
 Request architecture + controls. |

-Retention Policies | β Acceptable | 12-month cap after account termination (as stated).
+| Retention Policies | β Acceptable | 12-month cap after account termination (as stated).
 Request policy excerpt confirming scope. |

-User Rights + Portability | β Standard | CCPA/GDPR rights supported via email (no self-serve UI).
+| User Rights + Portability | β Standard | CCPA/GDPR rights supported via email (no self-serve UI).
 Request SLA/turnaround details. |

-Encryption and Security | β Unverifiable | AES-256 at rest; TLS 1.2 in transit claimed in "internal docs."
+| Encryption and Security | β οΈ Claimed | AES-256 at rest; TLS 1.2 in transit claimed in "internal docs."
 No audit shared.
 Request KMS/rotation details, cipher suites, and most recent pen test.
 (Prefer TLS 1.3.) |

 𧨠Final Recommendation